ansible-collections/hetzner.hcloud/tests/integration/README.md

 ## Guidelines

-A set guidelines to follow when writting integrations tests.
+A set guidelines to follow when writing integrations tests.

 ### Prepare and cleanup